Ashvakg/HR-Analytics-Using-Power-BI/README.md

 # HR-Analytics-Using-Power-BI

 **Overview:**
 Welcome to my HR Analytics project repository!
-This project leverages Power BI, DAX, data modeling, data cleaning, understanding requirements from the stakeholderher (HR Team) to provide valuable insights into HR data through dashboard.
-Whether you're an HR professional, data analyst, or someone interested in analytics, this project offers a comprehensive exploration of human resources data.
+This project leverages Power BI, DAX, data modeling, data cleaning, understanding requirements from the stakeholder (HR Team) to provide valuable insights into HR data through a dashboard.
+Whether you are an HR professional, data analyst, or someone interested in analytics, this project offers a comprehensive exploration of human resources data.

 **Project Goals:**
 1.)
 Insight Generation: Utilize HR data to generate actionable insights for decision-making processes.
 2.)
 Data Visualization: Create interactive and visually appealing dashboards using Power BI.
 3.)
 Data Cleaning and Preparation: Ensure data accuracy and reliability through thorough cleaning and preparation processes and leveraging DAX.

+**Questions you can answer:**
+1.)
+Has remote work become more or less prevalent compared to office work across the 4 locations in last 3 months?
+2.)
+Do employees exhibit any consistent patterns in their work location preferences throughout the week (in this dashboard, employees work from office more on Mondays)?
+3.)
+Are there any variations in these daily work location trends across different locations?
 4.)
-Advanced Analytics: Implemented Trend Analysis on key metrices.
+Are there specific locations with a higher concentration of remote workers or higher sick leave rates?
+5.)
+(With futher data, external considerations & analysis) Can we identify any locations where remote work seems to be associated with higher or lower sick leave rates?

 **Technologies Used**
 1.)
 Power BI: A powerful business analytics tool for creating interactive dashboards and visualizations.